ofenrohr/ksquares/README.md

   moves with higher probability while for values greater than 1.0 the probabilities equalize.
 Tau is only used when `--hp-mcts-use-probabilistic-final-move-selection` is active.
+* `--hp-mcts-use-think-time` configures the algorithm to honor the think time.
+By default, the MCTS algorithm is only limited by the number of iterations.
+When set to use think times, it will still be limited by the number of iterations.

-You can also set the hyperparameters in the GUI:
+You can also set most hyperparameters in the GUI:

 ![AI MCTS AlphaZero configuration dialog](ksquares-ai-config.png)